yadunandanbhat/quickdium/README.md

 ## Usage

 Simply navigate to any Medium article and it will automatically redirect to the Freedium version for free reading.

+## Contributing

+Please add other paywalled Medium websites you encounter, to help others have an interruption-free reading.